oss-review-toolkit/ort/README.md

     docker run -v /workspace:/project ort --info analyze -f JSON -i /project -o /project/ort/analyzer

+You can find further hints for using ORT with Docker in the [documentation](./docs/hints-for-use-with-docker.md).

 ## Run natively

 First of all, make sure that the locale of your system is set to `en_US.UTF-8` as using other locales might lead to